sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 title: Using AWS CDK with Serverless Framework
 date: 2020-09-14 00:00:00
 lang: en
 description: To use AWS CDK and Serverless Framework together, you'll need to ensure that your CDK stacks are not deployed to multiple AWS accounts or environments.
-To fix this issue, we are going to use the Serverless Stack Toolkit (SST).
+To fix this issue, we are going to use the Serverless Stack Framework (SST).
 redirect_from: /chapters/connect-serverless-framework-and-cdk-with-sst.html
 ref: using-aws-cdk-with-serverless-framework
 comments_id: using-aws-cdk-with-serverless-framework/2101
 ---

-TODO: UPDATE TO SST
+In this guide we've looked at two different ways of creating serverless applications; [using SST]({% link _chapters/create-an-sst-app.md %}) and [using Serverless Framework]({% link _chapters/setup-the-serverless-framework.md %}).
+But you can use the two of them together as well.

+As in, you can create your infrastructure with SST and manage your Lambda functions and APIs with Serverless Framework.
+There are a couple of reasons why you might find yourself wanting to do this.

-To quickly recap, we are using [Serverless Framework](https://github.com/serverless/serverless) to deploy our Serverless backend API.
-And we are going to use [AWS CDK]({% link _chapters/what-is-aws-cdk.md %}) to deploy the rest of the infrastructure for our notes app.
+1. Your applications are currently built using Serverless Framework and you want to use [AWS CDK]({% link _chapters/what-is-aws-cdk.md %}) instead of [CloudFormation for your resources]({% link _chapters/configure-dynamodb-in-serverless.md %}).
+2. Or, you are looking to [migrate from Serverless Framework to SST](https://docs.serverless-stack.com/migrating-from-serverless-framework).

-In this chapter we'll look at how we can use the two together.
+In this chapter we'll look at how we can use SST to define your infrastructure using CDK and connecting that to our Serverless Framework app.

 ### Background